NguyenTrungNghia1996/be_nuxt3_go_timetable/README.md

 The collection contains examples for logging in and obtaining presigned URLs for uploading images.

-To verify if a sub-domain is available, send a GET request to `/api/units/by_subdomain?sub_domain=yourname` without authentication.
-The response will indicate whether the sub-domain already exists.
+To fetch unit details by sub-domain, send a GET request to `/api/units/by_subdomain?sub_domain=yourname` without authentication.
+The response includes the unit's name, logo and sub-domain.
+If the sub-domain does not exist, the API returns an error message "sub domain not found".

 When logging in, include the unit's sub-domain along with the username and password: